Tara-Engine/Tara/README.md

 ## Compilation Guide
 Tara uses [Premake](https://premake.github.io/) as its build configuration manager.
 Premake is similar to cmake, but much simpler and easier to use.
 It can generate project files for pretty much all platforms.
+Tara also uses clang as its C and C++ compiler.
+This is for maximum cross-platform code parallelism.
+MSVC is particularly lenient, while GCC is not.
+Clang is a nice middle ground with the same rules everywhere.

 ### Windows
 Compiling on windows should be very straightforward.
-All that is required is some version of Visual Studios that supports C++17.
+All that is required is some version of Visual Studios that supports C++17, with the Clang toolchain installed.
 For this example, VS 2019 will be assumed.
 If using a different version, then replace the year number in the commands with the appropriate one.
-Tara has not been tested on versions of Visual Studios older than 2019.
+Tara has not been tested on versions of Visual Studios other than 2019. (premake does not support anything later at the time of writing)

 #### Step 1: Generate project files.
 To generate project files, use [Premake](https://premake.github.io/).